grafana/loki/docs/README.md

 4. Click **Commit changes**.
 GitHub creates a pull request for you.
 5. The Loki team uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 Make sure your commit messages for doc updates start with `doc:`.
 6. If this is your first contribution to the Loki repository, you will need to sign the Contributor License Agreement (CLA) before your PR can be accepted.
+**NOTE:** A member of the Loki repo maintainers must approve and run the continuous integration (CI) workflows for community contributions.
 7. Add the `type/docs` label to identify your PR as a docs contribution.
 This helps the documentation team track our work.
 8. If your contribution needs to be added to the current release or previous releases, apply the appropriate `backport` label.
 You can find more information about backporting in the [Writers' toolkit](https://grafana.com/docs/writers-toolkit/review/backporting/).

 For larger contributions, for example documenting a new feature or adding a new topic, consider running the project locally to see how the changes look like before making a pull request.